animatlabs/animatlabs.github.io/_posts/2022-11-04-di-multiple-implementations-of-same-interface.md

 }
 ```

-As we can see from the code, it is cleaner, extensible and furthermore testable, with which we get almost all that we could have hoped for.
+As we can see from the code, it is cleaner, extensible and testable, with which we get almost all that we could have hoped for.

 ## Conclusion

 There could be other possible ways to achieve the same, there are the ways that I generally see and use as of right now given the time and complexity required to implement the solutions.
-The latter solution gives me the option of unit testing, therefore it is my preferred way of coding for the commercial apps and setups.
+The latter solution gives me the option of unit testing, therefore it is my preferred way of coding for commercial apps and setups.